Skip to main content

 1. Go to Setup > Users/Roles > Manage Users.

-2. Find the user you want to give access to use with Flow.
+2. Find the user you want to give access to use with Estuary.
 In the Name column, click the user's name.
 Then, click the Edit button.

 3. Find the Access tab.

-4. From the dropdown list, select role you created previously; for example, estuary-integration-role.
+4. From the dropdown list, select the role you created previously; for example, estuary-integration-role.

 5. Save your changes.